 (1) The maximum bonus payable on account of achieving corporate financial objectives and individual objectives will not exceed the overall maximum GAIP bonus opportunity.
-If the sum of an individual's actual corporate bonus earned and individual or regional bonus earned exceeds his or her maximum GAIP bonus opportunity, the individual or regional bonus earned is reduced by the amount necessary to limit the sum of the two components to the individual's maximum GAIP bonus opportunity.
+If the sum of an individual's actual corporate bonus earned and individual or regional bonus earned exceeds his or her maximum GAIP bonus opportunity, the individual or regional bonus earned is reduced to limit the sum of the two components to the individual's maximum GAIP bonus opportunity.

-(2) All participants earned an award between the target and maximum levels for the corporate component of the GAIP bonus, receiving an award equal to 72% of the maximum amount for the corporate component of such bonus.
-See "Corporate Financial Goals" below for further details.

-- (3) The Company determined that Messrs.
-Barry and Benoliel and Ms. Loebl each achieved their individual (personal) goals and, therefore, awarded them 100% of the target portion of the GAIP bonus attributable to individual goals.
-(For non-regional associates, no more than target may be achieved for individual goals.) - (4) In 2013, Mr. Barry's maximum annual incentive award opportunity was 145% of his base salary.
-The applicable maximum annual incentive award opportunity for Ms. Loebl was 70% of her base salary and for our other executive officers was 60% of base salary per their employment agreements.
-The Committee determined that the CEO and CFO be provided with a higher GAIP maximum bonus opportunity based on benchmarking of market data to similar CEO and CFO positions. - (5) The performance of Mr. Nieman for his individual (regional) goals was at a level equal to 143% of the target regional opportunity he could have earned pro-rated for the first seven months of 2013 while he was the Managing Director of the Asia/Pacific Region as explained in detail below.
-The performance of Mr. Nieman for his individual (personal) goals upon his move to the corporate headquarters and assumption of the role of Vice President and Global Leader Grease, Fluid Power and Mining, effective August 1, 2013, was equal to 100% of the maximum individual (personal) opportunity he could have earned, pro-rated for the last five months of 2013.
+- (2) All participants earned an award between the target and maximum levels for the corporate component of the GAIP bonus, receiving an award equal to 55% of the maximum amount for the corporate component of such bonus.
+See "Corporate Financial Goals" below for further details. - (3) The Company determined that Messrs.
+Barry, Benoliel, Nieman and Ms. Loebl each achieved their individual (personal) goals and, therefore, awarded them 100% of the target portion of the GAIP bonus attributable specifically to individual goals.
+(For non-regional associates, no more than the target amount may be achieved for individual goals.) - (4) In 2014, Mr. Barry's maximum annual incentive award opportunity was 164% of his base salary.
+The applicable maximum annual incentive award opportunity for our other Named Executive Officers was 70% of their base salary per their employment agreements.
+The Committee determined that the CEO be provided with a higher GAIP maximum bonus opportunity based on benchmarking of market data for similar CEO positions. - (5) The performance of Mr. Platzer for his individual regional goals was at a level equal to 102% of the target regional opportunity he could have earned as explained in detail below.